Peter Kendrew

 Peter Kendrew (born 25 April 1940) is a male English former competition swimmer.

-Swimming career
+Biography

+In May 1958 he took part in the Empire Games trials in Blackpool and subsequently represented the English team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, where he competed in the 110y freestyle event.

 He competed for Great Britain in the Olympics and European championships.
 Kendrew won a silver medal in the 4×100-metre freestyle relay at the 1962 European Aquatics Championships.
 The British relay team of which he was a member finished seventh in the same event at the 1964 Summer Olympics in Tokyo.

-He represented England and won a silver medal in the medley relay and two bronze medals in the freestyle relays at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.